Frequently Asked Questions

 For Accuplacer sample questions please click on the following link.

 For more sample questions click on the English Test, Math Test, or Reading Comprehension Test in the menu on the left.
-You can also click on the Placement Testing Resources on the left for a list of websites which can be used for review.

 - Official transcript(s) from an accredited college/university that indicates you have completed a 3-credit college-level English course equivalent to our ENG 101 (Composition I) with a grade of C or better.